 Smart financial advice isn’t limited to what’s the best investment to make or how much you plan to save up for an emergency.
 Sometimes it starts as small as identifying areas in your life where you can cut spending!

-1. Bank Fees are One of the Biggest Waste of Money
+1. Bank Fees are One of the Biggest Wastes of Money

 With bank fees, there are many fees that you should be aware of before making an account.